QTM 305What can Women do in Christian Ministry

 The Evidence: Ephesus was the center of Artemis worship, where female priestesses held primacy.

 The Logic: Paul’s command is a protective measure addressing local myths.
 However, the connection to Artemis is a contextual inference, not a direct quotation [C/I].
-Egalitarians argue the fit is compelling; complementarians warn against over-weighting background reconstructions [I]. - The Authority Question [I]: Skeptics argue that Experience (seeing fruit in ministry) often acts as the final authority, overriding the Restriction Protocols.
-Egalitarians reply that Experience is a validation log—like Acts 15—confirming the Spirit has already authorized the operation.
+Egalitarians argue the fit is compelling; complementarians warn against over-weighting background reconstructions [I]. - Experience [I]: Skeptics say that experience (seeing fruit in ministry) can override the restriction passages.
+Egalitarians reply that experience confirms what the Spirit is doing—like Acts 15, where the church recognized what God had already done.

 - The Consistency Problem: